Borf/RomMultiClientPC/index.md

 4) I quit playing the game.
 How do I get rid of this?
   Don't quit the game ☹️.
 But through the computer management panel, you can just remove the users you made, and you can then delete their user-folders from your hard drive to "uninstall" all this.
 You can always re-add the users if you decide to come back

+5) I am even more lazy.
+Can I start multiple clients at the same time?
+  Of course you can.
+The .bat files that are created, can be opened in any text editor and combined into a single .bat file, that will start all of your clients with 1 click